ranchercommunity/mrdx_reloaded/MRDX.Game.MoreMonsters/README.md

 ## Update History

+##### v0.2.8

+* Hotfix for ColorPandora/Kato battle texture.
+* Hotfix for Mocchi/Jill battle texture.
+* Hotfix for Ghost/Worm battle texture.

 ##### v0.2.7

 * 19 additional monster combinations have been added!
 * Battle texture fixes for numerous monsters.
 * Ducken/Mock has been replaced with an entirely new monster texture/name to better reflect Mock.
-* The 0.2.2 version of Ducken/Mock is now Ducken/Special #3.
+* The 0.2.2 version of Ducken/Mock (Ducken Doll) is now Ducken/Special #3.